-Originally from Senica, Slovakia, Dr. Janka Krajciova serves as piano faculty, collaborative pianist and adjudicator in the Omaha/Lincoln area.
-She has been at the Omaha Conservatory of Music since October 2015, teaching private and group piano classes to students of all ages and levels, as well as accompanying for masterclasses, recitals and OCM’s annual Summer Institute and Festival (OCMI).
+Originally from town of Senica, Slovakia, Dr. Janka Krajciova serves as piano faculty, collaborative pianist, adjudicator and church musician in the Omaha area.
+She has served on the Piano Faculty at the Omaha Conservatory of Music since October 2015, teaching private and group classes to students of all ages and levels, as well as accompanying for masterclasses, recitals, and competitions.

 Janka has taught piano privately in Slovakia, Louisiana, Kansas and Nebraska, as well as in collegiate setting during her graduate studies.
 In her teaching, Dr. Krajciova encourages pianists at every level to reach their full potential with this wonderful instrument and hopes to instill a life-long love for music in her students.
 Her pedagogical priority is to build a well-rounded musician who understands that taking piano lessons requires not only interest and passion for music, but also discipline, dedication and patience.
 As a teacher, she continuously strives to work on her professional development by attending masterclasses, state and nationwide music conferences, as well as by taking piano pedagogy online courses.